 As being a trail bike in its basics, the Co-op DRT 4.1 is well suited for exploring nature on two wheels for numerous reasons.

-Co-op Bikes has a 300lbs of the total weight limit on the bike, including cyclist, bike and the whole gear.
+Co-op Bikes have 300lbs of the total weight limit on the bike, including cyclist, bike, and the whole gear.

 Fat tire bikes are best for trails, where no bicycles haven’t been designed to be ridden in the past!
 Snow, mud, sand are more suitable for dirt bikes than your average mountain-bike.